learn-co-curriculum/phase-3-hashketball/README.md

   * blocks
   * slam_dunks

-Use the following seed data to structure the data however you'd like.
-Think about how you might be accessing the data when designing your nested hash structure.
+Use the following seed data to structure your game hash as suggested above.
+When designing your nested hash structure think about how one might want to access the data.
+Remember to run `learn` to see what the tests expect.

 * Home Team = Brooklyn Nets, Colors = Black, White
 * Away Team = Charlotte Hornets, Colors = Turquoise, Purple